Parking Lot Map

 The Effect of Parking Demand on Atlanta, GA

-Parking Lots are Opportunities for Growth: On average, 22% of all land in city centers of metropolitan areas with over a million people was dedicated solely to parking.
+Parking Lots are Opportunities for Growth: In the city centers of core cities with urbanized areas with over 500 thousand people, the median percentage of land dedicated solely to parking was 26%.
 This parking is often clustered around main streets, office districts, and historical cores, creating a dead zone around the city’s most valuable and walkable areas that limits residential and commercial growth.
 Cities with high parking have ample land that could be devoted to building walkable neighborhoods, vibrant parks, or office districts.
-Suppose all parking in all 87 city centers analyzed was converted to residential, at a density of 40,000 people per square mile.
+Suppose all parking in all 102 city centers analyzed was converted to residential, at a density of 40,000 people per square mile.
 In that case, we could provide enough housing for over half a million people.

 What does “Parking Score” mean?

-Parking Score measures how a city’s parking lot land use compares to other cities of a similar metropolitan area population and city type.
-We separated all cities with over 300 thousand people in a metro area of 1 million and up into different population categories, as found below.
-The parking score was created by taking the difference between a city’s parking footprint and the average parking footprint for a metro area of that size.
+Parking Score measures how a city’s parking lot land use compares to other cities of a similar urbanized area population and city type.
+We separated all cities with an urbanized area population of over 500 thousand people into different population categories, as found below.
+The parking score for core cities was created by taking the difference between a city’s parking percentage and the median parking percentage of the ten urbanized areas closest in population to the urbanized area of the city being scored.
 The difference was then converted into a number between 1-100.
-A parking score for a satellite city however takes the difference between the average of all satellite cities in the study.
-This is because satellite cities lack dominance in a metro area and can’t be compared efficiently with core, twin, and node cities.
+Principal cities and suburbs were excluded from the parking score.
+This is because principal cities lack dominance in an urbanized area and can’t be compared efficiently with core cities.
+We also lack a sufficient sample size of principal cities and suburbs to provide an accurate score.

-A low parking score means the city devotes much less land in its central neighborhoods to parking than the average.
-Conversely, a high score translates to more land dedicated to parking compared to the average for a city of that size.
+A low parking score means the city devotes much less land in its central area to parking than the median.
+Conversely, a high score translates to more land dedicated to parking compared to the median for a city in an urbanized area of that size.
 This scoring system was created to evaluate cities on an equal basis and should not be used outside of this context.

 City Categories